explorer-wei/smartest-pacman/README.md

 ![](/pacman.png)

 This is the Pacman AI written by Wei Huang (yes, it's me!) for the [Contest: Pacman Capture the Flag](https://inst.eecs.berkeley.edu/~cs188/sp10/projects/contest/contest.html).
+It got the first place in "CS 5804: Introduction to Artificial Intelligence" @ Virginia Tech 2015 Spring ✌️

+In this game each team has one half of the board with food pellets that the other team will try to eat.
+Each team is made up of two agents.
+When an agent is on "home turf", it is a Ghost, and can eat the enemy Pac-man.
+When an agent is on "enemy territory", it is a Pac-man, and can be eaten by the enemy Ghosts.
+The goal is to eat more than the other team.
+There are various other nuances to the game, like the fact that your agent is not given the position of the other agents - only the noisy distance to them.

 You could download the contest platform codes and read detailed rules in the original course page.

-It got the first place in "CS 5804: Introduction to Artificial Intelligence" @ Virginia Tech 2015 Spring ✌️

 ## AI algorithms used